kubeedge/website/docs/setup/install-with-binary.md

 edgecore --config edgecore.yaml
 ```

-If using environment variables and needing root access, use sudo -E
+If you are running as root and need to use environment variables, use -E:

 ```shell
 sudo -E edgecore --config edgecore.yaml